 Open to people ages 18 years and up

 - Histologically documented renal cell carcinoma with clear cell component, including patients who have sarcomatoid features.

 - Any metastatic disease, including visceral, lymph node, other soft tissue and bone, measurable per RECIST 1.1.

 - Measurable disease as defined in the protocol.

-- Intermediate or poor risk patients per International Metastatic Renal Cell Carcinoma
+- Must be intermediate or poor risk patient per International Metastatic Renal Cell

-Database (IMDC) criteria will be eligible (1 or more of the following: Karnofsky performance status (KPS) < 80, < 1 year from diagnosis to systemic treatment, hemoglobin less than lower limit of normal (LLN), corrected calcium concentration greater than upper limit of normal [ULN], absolute neutrophil count greater than ULN, platelet count > ULN).
+Carcinoma Database (IMDC) criteria (1 or more of the following: Karnofsky performance status [KPS] < 80, < 1 year from diagnosis [including initial nephrectomy] to systemic treatment for metastatic disease, hemoglobin less than lower limit of normal [LLN], corrected calcium concentration greater than upper limit of normal [ULN], absolute neutrophil count greater than ULN, platelet count > ULN).

 - Central nervous system (CNS) disease permitted, if stable and not otherwise causing symptoms or needing active treatment.